Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The command to download and run OpenSearch in Podman is executed.

 **Then**
-- The OpenSearch container should start successfully.
+- The OpenSearch container starts successfully.
-- Running `podman ps` should display OpenSearch as active.
+- Running `podman ps` displays OpenSearch as active.

 **Testing Outputs**
 (Screenshot showing the running container)